hugorichard/multiviewica/README.md

 Install MultiViewICA and Activate virtual environment (see Installation)

-Move into MultiViewICA directory
+Move into examples directory

-``cd multiviewica``
+``cd multiviewica/examples``

 Run experiment on synthetic data and create a figure

-`python examples/synthetic_experiment.py figures`
+`python synthetic_experiment.py`

-This will create a `figures` directory which contains the figure.
+This will create a pdf in the examples directory which contains the figure.

 Docs